okjuan/vbook/_posts/2025-08-07-england-trip.md

 - ride Lime bike to Waterloo; have a drink w/ Z and A @ Waterloo Taps
 - ride Lime bike w/ Z to Covent Garden
 - eat dinner @ Sartori
-- go to stand up comedy
+- go to stand up comedy @ The 99 Club

 #### Saturday 08/23/2025 -- London